 It didn’t do anything good to her curiosity, to be sure.
 But after months spent listening to his monologues, Bianca could recognise when she wasn’t going to obtain more secrets and revelations.

-Thus the Demigoddess judged good to change the subject of the conversation.
+Thus the Demigoddess judged it good to change the subject of the conversation.

 “The Master of Olympus is becoming a real problem.”